IBMStreams/endpoint-monitor/README.md

 ### 3. Endpoint service authentication

-Optional - Create a kubernetes generic secret that defines authentication for the endpoint-monitor service.
+Optional - Create a kubernetes generic secret that defines authentication for the endpoint-monitor service to limit who can input data into your endpoints

-The name of the secret is `${NAME}-authentication` e.g. `buses-em-authentication`.

-For signature verification of POST, PUT, PATCH requests create the property `signature-secret` with the value of secret.

 Click here to see details on [enabling signature authentication](https://github.com/IBMStreams/endpoint-monitor/blob/master/docs/signature_auth.md)

-Click here to see the internal details on how [signature authentication](https://github.com/IBMStreams/endpoint-monitor/blob/master/docs/internal/signature_verification.md) works

 ### 4. Define HTTPS certificates